PatoSala/enriched-text-input/README.md

 Proof of concept for a JavaScript only rich-text TextInput component for React Native.
 The main idea is to render `<Text>` views as children of `<TextInput>`.
 It will only support text styling since it's not possible to render images inside `Text` views in React Native.
+[Try it on Expo Snack](https://snack.expo.dev/@patosala/enriched-text-input).

 ## Motivation
 The field for rich-text in react native is still a bit green.
 Current libraries that add support for rich-text in react native applications are either WebViews wrapping libraries for the web, limiting customization, or require native code which drops support for Expo Go and react-native-web.